SECTION 3 Standard Event Rules

 3. Standard car selection applies.
 However, instead of returning the second car after practice, this second car will be used as the back-up qualifying car.
 Unqualified cars are available to the field upon discretion of the driver/owner.

 4. All four-lap total-time qualifying attempts are run in Blue Lane.

 5. Cars are lined up in the pits in the order of the original random draw.
 Any car that waves off or pulls out of the line must go to the back of the qualifying line.

 6. The top eight fastest times for four laps advance to the field of eight for heat races.

 7. Each run is allowed up to a one-minute warm up.
 At any point before that minute the driver must indicate to begin his four-lap attempt.
 The attempts begin with a flying start, as the computer begins counting when a driver passes the start/finish line.

 8. Each car is given three attempts to qualify.
 Each car/driver may wave off up to two attempts.
-To wave off an attempt a driver must not have started the fourth and final lap of the run.
+To wave off an attempt a driver must not have taken the checkered flag (completed the fourth lap).
 A driver cannot wave off a third attempt.